Universal Pansharpening Model: Experimental Results

 \subsection{Efficiency Analysis}

-We conduct the efficiency analysis experiments to record model parameters, floating point operations (FLOPs), GPU memory usage, and time consumption of the deep-learning-based pansharpening method on 4-band data of PSBench with PAN size of $256 \times 256$ and MS size of $64 \times 64 \times 4$.
-The results are detailed in Tab.~\ref{tab:time}.
-Clearly, most deep learning methods exhibit high processing speeds for test image samples.
-However, practical deployment requires training and maintaining separate models for individual satellite sensors, severely limits their scalability.
-In comparison, our FoundPS introduces additional computational overhead due to its band-agnostic representation learning and diffusion-based fusion framework.
-Notably, FoundPS‑T and FoundPS‑S deliver competitive fusion performance with computational costs comparable to or lower than many contemporary approaches, demonstrating that our architecture is able to effectively strike a balance between performance and practicality.
+We conduct the efficiency analysis to record model parameters, floating point operations (FLOPs), GPU memory usage, and time consumption of the deep pansharpening method on 4-band data of PSBench with PAN size of $256 \times 256$ and MS size of $64 \times 64 \times 4$ (Tab.~\ref{tab:time}).
+Most deep learning methods exhibit high processing speeds for test image samples.
+However, practical deployment requires training and maintaining separate models for individual satellite sensors, severely limiting their scalability.
+In comparison, UniPS introduces additional computational overhead due to its band-agnostic representation learning and diffusion-based fusion, which sacrifices some per-sample efficiency.
+In return, it offers stronger universality and scalability, while consistently achieving competitive performance across diverse tasks.